rikvermeulen/lightning/README.md

 ## Getting started

+**Recommended installation**<br>
-[Recommended] To create an app using `lighting`, run any of the following three commands and answer the command prompt questions:
+To create an app using `lighting`, run any of the following three commands and answer the command prompt questions:

 ### npm